Nourish - 7 Ways to Nourish your Hair from the Outside – Part One

 Unfortunately, styling with heat is one of the most damaging things you can do to your hair.

-Try limiting your use of blow dryers, curling irons and straighteners to the minimum and make sure to keep your hair healthy and moisturized so it can hold up as best it can.
+Try limiting your use of blow dryers, curling irons and straighteners to the minimum.
+Equally, make sure to keep your hair healthy and moisturized so it can hold up as best it can.

 Blasting your hair with heat day after day only serves to make it dryer and weaker.
-Better yet, try stopping your use of these appliances altogether – even for a little while – simply for the sake of your hair and instead try letting your hair dry naturally as much as possible.
+Try to limit your use, or better yet, try stopping your use of these appliances altogether – even for a little while.
+Simply for the sake of your hair and instead try letting your hair dry naturally as much as possible.